 Several parts of Kherlen River valley are protected in nature reserves.
-The Kherlen source is located in the Khan Khentii Strictly Protected Area.
+The Kherlen source is located in the Khan Henti Strictly Protected Area.
 The river flows through the Gun Galuut, Khar Yamaat, Toson Khulstai nature reserves in Mongolia.
 The Dalai (Hulun) Lake Biosphere Reserve receives waters of Kherlen and Halkh rivers coming from Mongolia and is connected to Argun/Erguna River on the border with Russia and China.
 The Dalai lake is an important breeding, molting, and stopover site of water birds including endangered Swan geese.
 Dalai Lake Nature reserve forms part of the tri-national Dauria International Protected Area (DIPA) declared by all countries in 1994.
 Practically all existing conservation efforts are good examples of ecosystem-based-adaptation- they preserve resilience of biota and protect habitats to be used in all phases of climate cycle and during linear climate change.

-In Mongolia Water Basin organizations have been formally established in 20 of the 29 Water Basins, including Onon (2012), Tuul (2012), Kherlen (2013) and Ulz (2014) basins.
+In Mongolia Water Basin organizations have been formally established in 20 of the 29 Water Basins, including Onon (2012), Tuul (2012), Kherlen (2013) and Ulz(2014) basins.
 The Kherlen River Basin Authority is a state administrative organization that prevents water resource from water scarcity and environmental pollution, uses the inferred water reserves properly, restores water reserves, regulates interrelation between local and administrative departments and implements the integrated management plan for water reserve.
-In 2015 WWF -Mongolia supported development of the Kherlen River Basin Management Plan and in spring 2016 it was still undergoing public hearings.
+In early 2014 through Hungary-Mongolia cooperation agreement development of the Kherlen River Basin Integrated Water Management Plan was initiated.

-Song-Liao Water Resource Commission (SWRC) headquartered in Changchun, Jilin Province is responsible for river basin management planning and technical supervision in all rivers in China part of Amur river Basin shared with Russia and Mongolia.
+Song-Liao Water Resource Commission (SWRC) headquartered in Chanchun, Jilin Province is responsible for river basin management planning and technical supervision in all rivers in China part of Amur river Basin shared with Russia and Mongolia.
 The SWRC serves to manage the water resources and river courses of the basin in a "unified" manner and is responsible for "comprehensive harnessing, developing and managing major water control structures, doing the planning, management, coordination, supervision, and service to promote river harnessing and the comprehensive development, utilization and protection of water resources".
-SWRC works with Hulunbuir Prefecture of Inner Mongolia and Dalai Lake National Nature Reserve (subordinate to Forest Administration) to manage Kherlen River and Dalai Lake.
-Given that there is very little water infrastructure associated with lower 200 kilometers of Kherlen River flow, the most persistent management question is adaptation to cyclical drought that regularly leaves river stretch in China dry.
+SWRC works with Hulunbuir Prefecture of Inner Mongolia and Dalai Lake National Nature Reserve(subordinate to Forest Administration)) to manage Kherlen River and Dalai Lake.
+Given that there is very little water infrastructure associated with lower 200 kilometers of Kherlen River flow, the most persistent management question is adaptation to cyclical drought, that regularly leaves river stretch in China dry.

-Kherlen from Mongolian Border to Dalai lake has no dams and reservoirs-exceptional situation for a river in China (MODIS Imagery 2013)
+Figure Kherlen from Mongolian Border to Dalai lake has no dams and reservoirs-exceptional situation for China (MODIS Imagery 2013)